Alton Towers Hotel

 Alton Towers Hotel Fountain

-The Alton Towers Hotel is the home of Sir Algenon Altonand his wacky inventions, with his five-storey time machine parked right in the middle of the foyer!
+The Alton Towers Hotel is the home of Sir Algenon Alton and his wacky inventions, with his five-storey time machine parked right in the middle of the foyer!
 Throughout the Hotel are relics from his travels around the globe, and even the reception desk is made of lost luggage.

-Guests will find magical touches scattered throughout the hotel for them to discover, from a pair of uniqely magical lifts to a larger than life photo opportunity and Sir Algenon’s doorbell (which should always be rung before entering the hotel).
+Guests will find magical touches scattered throughout the hotel for them to discover, from a pair of uniquely magical lifts to a larger than life photo opportunity and Sir Algenon’s doorbell (which should always be rung before entering the hotel).
 The style and décor is generally more traditional than it’s next door neighbour hotel.

 Rooms